ovvio-io/ovvio2/server-control/TENANT_SETUP.md

 5. Enter tenant id in _Name tag auto generation_
 6. Choose _2 Availability Zones_
 7. Choose _2 number of public subnets_
+8. Choose _0 number of private subnets_
-8. Choose _NAT Gateways in 1 AZ_ as NAT is used only for installations during machine setup.
+9. Choose _NAT Gateways in 1 AZ_ as NAT is used only for installations during machine setup.
-9. Choose _VPC endpoints S3 Gateway_
+10. Choose _VPC endpoints S3 Gateway_
-10. Add an additional tag named `OvvioTenantId` with the value of the tenant id
+11. Add an additional tag named `OvvioTenantId` with the value of the tenant id

 Finally, wait for VPC to finish setting up.